← Back to Blog

 Temporary site-wide suspensions: By definition, self-resolving after the stated duration.
 You can still appeal to potentially shorten the suspension, but even without an appeal, the account returns to normal once the period expires.

-Permanent site-wide suspensions: Significantly harder to reverse.
 Reddit's appeals process exists for this, but success rates for genuine rule violations (as opposed to false positives) are low.
-The strongest cases involve clear false positives or disproportionate responses to first-time, minor violations.

 Shadowbans: Appealable through Reddit's admin team with a reasonable success rate for false positives, but very difficult to reverse if the ban was triggered by genuine spam or manipulation behavior.